psolom/RichFilemanager/ReadMe.md

 -------------

 Filemanager is designed to interact with a number of programming languages via [connectors](https://github.com/servocoder/RichFilemanager/tree/master/connectors).
 The actual connectors are: **PHP, Java, ASHX, ASP & Python 3 Flask**.
-Compatibility with other connectors is most likely completely broken, since many changes have been done recently.
 You are still able you to download unsupported v0.8 from [archive](https://github.com/simogeo/Filemanager/archive/v0.8.zip) (CFM, lasso, PL, JSP and Python WSGI)

 Browser compatibility: